 Here are my best 6 SHOPPING TIPS for Woodbury Common:

-(1) You can usually obtain discounted bus tickets from Groupon or Living Social
+(1) You can usually obtain discounted bus tickets online from Get Your Guide, Groupon or Living Social

 (2) Plan ahead by reviewing their map so that you can select your stores and map out a route for your visit